Spanish colonization of the Americas: 19th century

 During the Napoleonic Peninsular War in Europe between France and Spain, assemblies called juntas were established to rule in the name of Ferdinand VII of Spain.
 The Libertadores (Spanish and Portuguese for "Liberators") were the principal leaders of the Spanish American wars of independence.
 They were predominantly criollos (Americas-born people of European ancestry, mostly Spanish or Portuguese), bourgeois and influenced by liberalism and in some cases with military training in the mother country.

 In 1809 the first declarations of independence from Spanish rule occurred in the Viceroyalty of Peru.
-The first two were in the Alto Perú, present-day Bolivia, at Charcas (present day Sucre, 25 May), and La Paz (16 July); and the third in present-day Ecuador at Quito (10 August).
+The first two were in Upper Peru, present-day Bolivia, at Charcas (present day Sucre, 25 May), and La Paz (16 July); and the third in present-day Ecuador at Quito (10 August).
 In 1810 Mexico declared independence, with the Mexican War of Independence following for over a decade.
 In 1821 Treaty of Córdoba established Mexican independence from Spain and concluded the War.
 The Plan of Iguala was part of the peace treaty to establish a constitutional foundation for an independent Mexico.

 These began a movement for colonial independence that spread to Spain's other colonies in the Americas.
 The ideas from the French and the American Revolution influenced the efforts.
 All of the colonies, except Cuba and Puerto Rico, attained independence by the 1820s.
 The British Empire offered support, wanting to end the Spanish monopoly on trade with its colonies in the Americas.

 In 1898, the United States achieved victory in the Spanish–American War with Spain, ending the Spanish colonial era.
 Spanish possession and rule of its remaining colonies in the Americas ended in that year with its sovereignty transferred to the United States.
 The United States took occupation of Cuba, the Philippines, and Puerto Rico.
 Puerto Rico continues to be a possession of the United States, now officially continues as a self-governing unincorporated territory.